He Kiwi PyCon koutou | You are Kiwi PyCon

 Health & Safety

-Kiwi PyCon XIII is an in-person event being held in a period where COVID-19 is still in the community.
-We can’t totally eliminate the risk this presents, but below are the measures we’re taking, which you can use to decide if attending Kiwi PyCon XIII in person meets your risk tolerance.
+Kiwi PyCon 2025 is an in-person event being held in a period when COVID-19 is still in the community.
+We can’t totally eliminate the risk this presents, but below are the measures we’re taking, which you can use to decide if attending Kiwi PyCon 2025 in-person meets your risk tolerance.

 • Not everyone faces the same risk from COVID-19.
-There are members of our community who are more likely to catch COVID-19, or more likely to experience severe outcomes from a COVID-19 infection.
-Those people have every right to participate in events like ours.
+There are members of our community who are more likely to contract an infection or more likely to experience severe outcomes from an infection.

 Applicability of these Policies

-These policies apply to all days of the conference including the tutorials/workshops running on Friday, the coding competition / social event Friday evening, as well as the main conference on Saturday and Sunday.
+These policies apply to all days of the conference, including the tutorials/workshops running on Friday, any social events organised in any official capacity by the conference, as well as the main conference on Saturday and Sunday.

 Ventilation and Air Quality

-Separate air conditioning units are installed in each room as well as the atrium/foyer.
-Air filters are G4 (sorry not HEPA).
+Separate air conditioning units are installed in each room, as well as the atrium/foyer.
+Air filters are G4, not HEPA.

 The system will be running at 100% fresh air throughout the day, which will lead to at least 6 air changes per hour.

-In case a monitor is showing a high reading (greater than 1000ppm CO2) please let a volunteer or organiser know.
+If a monitor is showing a high reading (greater than 1000ppm CO2), please let a volunteer or organiser know.

 Hygiene